-The terms of our Senior Notes could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions.
+The terms of our debt could restrict our operations, particularly our ability to respond to changes in our business or to take specified actions.

-The terms of our Senior Notes currently contain, and any future indebtedness may contain, a number of restrictive covenants that impose significant operating and financial restrictions on us, including restrictions on our ability to take actions that may be in our best interests.
-The terms of the Senior Notes include covenants, including requirements that we:
+The terms of our Senior Notes currently contain, and any future indebtedness would likely contain, a number of restrictive covenants that impose significant operating and financial restrictions on us, including restrictions on our ability to take actions that may be in our best interests.
+Our existing debt includes covenants, including requirements that we:

-- generally not borrow additional amounts without the approval of our lenders; - · dispose of certain assets only in accordance with the terms of our existing senior secured debt; - not impair our lenders' security interests in our assets; - repay an additional portion of the debt early under certain circumstances; and - maintain restricted cash balances under certain circumstances.
+- generally not borrow additional amounts without the approval of our lenders; - dispose of certain assets only in accordance with the terms of our existing senior secured debt; - not impair our lenders' security interests in our assets; - repay an additional portion of the debt early under certain circumstances; and - maintain restricted cash balances under certain circumstances.